SoloSynth1/n-hentai-scraper/README.md

 ## Bug Report & Suggestions

 Kindly raise an issue in this repository.
-Not guaranteed to respond tho.
+Not guaranteed to respond.
+Feel free to fork and improve.